VigneshVSV/hololinked/doc/source/index.rst

 * integrate with HTTP
 * 30FPS 1280*1080*3 image streaming over HTTP

-In short...to use it in your home, in a lab or in a big research facility or industry.
+In short...to use it in your home/hobby, in a lab or in a big research facility & industry.

-The building block of |module-highlighted| is the  ``RemoteObject`` class.
-Your instrument class (i.e. object that controls the hardware) should inherit this class.
-Each such class provides remote methods, remote attributes (also called remote parameters) & events which become accessible on the network through HTTP and/or TCP after being implemented by the |module-highlighted| developer.
+|module-highlighted| is primarily object oriented & the building block is the ``RemoteObject`` class.
+Your instrument class (i.e. the python object that controls the hardware) should inherit this class.
+Each such
+class provides remote methods, remote attributes (also called remote parameters) & events which become accessible on the network through HTTP and/or TCP after implementation by the |module-highlighted| developer.
 Remote methods can be used to run control and measurement operations on your instruments or arbitrary python logic.
-Remote parameters are type-checked object attributes with getter-setter options (identical to python ``property`` except its exposed to network access).
+Remote parameters are type-checked object attributes with getter-setter options (identical to python ``property`` except added network access).
 Events allow to asynchronously push arbitrary data to clients.
-Once such a ``RemoteObject`` is instantiated, it can be connected with a HTTP server to be accessible
+Once such a ``RemoteObject`` is instantiated, it can be connected with a HTTP/TCP server to be accessible
-by browser clients, among others.
+by browser clients or object proxies.

 .. note::
    web developers & software engineers, consider reading the :ref:`note <note>` section